tom-seddon/acorn_mos_disassembly/docs/refresh.md

 ## C

-There is no version C.
+There is no version C, to avoid confusion with MOS I5.10C, used for the Olivetti PC 128 S.

 ## B